iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > I had this downloaded for about 2 weeks and this phone has not gone off , I go out to work every day, go to Walmart and crafts store, now I know this should have at least gone off by now.<br> :date: __2020-11-21 16:47:11__

-> Installed.
-Then my battery started draining way faster than usual.
-Uninstalled.
-I will update my review when I see if the battery drain goes away or not.<br> :date: __2020-11-17 22:37:58__

 #### 1-star reviews